 But first, lets learn about Archduchess Valerie!
 The ninth of the thirteen children of Archduke Hubert Salvator of Austria and Princess Rosemary of Salm-Salm, Archduchess Valerie grew up at Schloss Persenbeug, the Family Seat in Austria.
 In 1966, she married Maximilian, Margrave of Baden, the eldest son of Berthold, Margrave of Baden and Princess Theodora of Greece and Denmark, Head of the House of Zähringen and the Pretender to the Grand Duchy of Baden, in lavish ceremonies at Schloss Salem and at Schloss Persenbeug.
 The Margrave and Margravine of Baden have four children: Princess Marie Louise, Hereditary Prince Bernhard, Prince Leopold, and Prince Michael.
 The Margrave has extensive agricultural, forestry and industrial holdings, as well as at least three castles, the most prominent of which is Schloss Salem, and the extensive collection of the Grand Ducal House of Baden, which they have managed to retain despite financial troubles in recent years.
 As a nephew of the late Duke of Edinburgh, the Margrave and Margravine are close to the British Royal Family, as well as the Swedish and Danish Royal Families and various exiled Royalties, so we see them at many Royal Events.
 We wish HIH a very Happy Birthday and Many Happy Returns!

-Likely compiled in the 19th century from a seven Diamond Starburst Brooches originating from the Hanoverian Royal Family, the Baden Sunburst Tiara was worn by Princess Theodora, Margravine of Baden at the Wedding Gala of Crown Prince Frederik of Denmark and Princess Ingrid of Sweden (on this day) in 1935, as well as the 80th Birthday Banquet for King Gustav V of Sweden in 1938 and a Gala Performance.
-The Baden Royal Family were close to the Swedish Royal Family due to Queen Victoria of Sweden being born a Princess of Baden.
-Princess Theodora also wore the Sunburst Tiara for the Greek Monarchy Centenary Gala at the Royal Palace of Athens in 1963.
+Made in the 19th century, the Baden Sunburst Tiara was seen on Princess Theodora of Greece, Margravine of Baden at the Wedding Gala of Crown Prince Frederik of Denmark and Princess Ingrid of Sweden in 1935, the 80th Birthday celebrations of King Gustav V of Sweden in 1938, and the Greek Monarchy Centenary Gala at the Royal Palace of Athens in 1963.
+The Margravine was the sister Princess Margarita of Hohenlohe Langenburg, Princess Cecilie of Hesse, and Princess Sophie of Hanover, as well as the Duke of Edinburgh.

-In 1966, the Baden Sunburst Tiara was worn by Archduchess Valerie when she married Princess Theodora’s son, Maximilian, Margrave of Baden, and was also worn at her two Wedding Balls.
-More recently, Archduchess Valerie wore the Sunburst Tiara at the Wedding of the Prince of Prussia and Princess Sophie of Isenburg in 2011.
-More HERE.
+In 1966, the Baden Sunburst Tiara was worn by Archduchess Valerie of Habsburg-Lorraine, from the Tuscan line of the Habsburg family, when she married Princess Theodora’s son, Maximilian, Margrave of Baden.
+As the Margravine of Baden, Archduchess Valerie wore the Sunburst Tiara at a couple of grand events in the 1960s and 70s, and recently at the Wedding Ball of the Prince of Prussia and Princess Sophie of Isenburg in 2011.

-The Sunburst Tiara was worn by Stéphanie Kaul when she married Bernhard, Hereditary Prince of Baden, eldest son of the current Margrave and Archduchess Valerie, in 2001, and was last seen on Christina Höhne, when she married Prince Michael of Baden, the youngest son, in 2015.
-In 2011, Hereditary Princess Stéphanie wore the Sunburst Tiara at the Wedding Ball of Prince Albert and Princess Charlene of Monaco in 2011.
+In 2001, the Sunburst Tiara was worn by Stéphanie Kaul when she married Bernhard, Hereditary Prince of Baden, eldest son of the Margrave and Margravine.
+The Hereditary Princess has often worn the Sunburst Tiara, most notably for the Wedding Ball of Prince Albert II and Princess Charlene of Monaco in 2011 and the Wedding Gala of Hereditary Grand Duke Guillaume of Luxembourg and Countess Stephanie de Lannoy in 2012.

 A Ruby Laurel Wreath Tiara, quite similar to the Greek Ruby Tiara, was worn by Princess Theodora, Margravine of Baden at the Wedding Gala of Crown Prince Frederik of Denmark and Princess Ingrid of Sweden in 1935, as well as a portrait in the 1930s.
 The Ruby Laurel Wreath Tiara, which includes a substantial necklace and pair earrings, often worn with the Sunburst Tiara, was worn by Archduchess Valerie at the Wedding Ball of Prince Albert and Princess Charlene of Monaco in 2011.